<aside>

 Top tips:

-- Decide on the best method (async or meeting?) and be intentional — don’t default to meetings (check out How we do meetings).
+- Decide on the best method (async or meeting?) and be intentional — don’t default to meetings (check out How We Do Meetings).
 Meetings can be valuable but they’re often lacking the structure and facilitation to make them truly worth their time

 - If you do schedule a meeting, set an agenda and facilitate the meeting.
 Expect others to not attend or provide you with this feedback if this isn’t done well, or if an unstructured meeting is held.
 Meetings drain time and energy, let’s avoid this! ⌛